geodynamics/aspect/benchmarks/gravity_thin_shell/doc/gravity_thin_shell.md

 Earth mantle and we wish to compute the resulting gravity field and potential at satellite height.

-The domain is a spherical shell of 10&nbsp;km radius centered at a depth $D$, i.e. the inner radius is $R\textsubscript{inner}=6371-D-5~\si{\km}$ and the outer radius $R\textsubscript{outer}=6371-D+5~ \si{\km}$.
+The domain is a spherical shell of 10 km radius centered at a depth $D$, i.e. the inner radius is $R\textsubscript{inner}=6371-D-5~\si{\km}$ and the outer radius $R\textsubscript{outer}=6371-D+5~ \si{\km}$.
 It is filled with a fluid of constant density $\rho_0=3300~\si{\kg\per\cubic\meter}$ with total